wattsworth/joule/docs/install.rst

 Install NilmDb
 --------------------

-NilmDb is accessible form the Wattsworth git repository.
+NilmDb is accessible from the Wattsworth git repository.
 Contact donnal@usna.edu to request access.
 From the terminal, run the following commands to install and configure NilmDb.

 Install dependencies